Here are some of the languages I am learning or shall learn.

 I’d like to read Roman literature — Virgil, Juvenal, the works.
 I also find the sound and grammar beautiful.

-Latin is such a beautiful language, but among the most useless I know; the only real reason to learn it is to read poems and plays by a handful of people who have been dead for hundreds or thousands of years.
-Some people also say they learn Latin to help them study law, medicine, or English etymology, which I personally don’t consider a strong reason for torturing yourself with the passive periphrastic or the dozens of verb endings.
-Finding people offline who know the language is almost impossible outside of academic settings; I have never had a real-life conversation in it.
+Latin is beautiful, but largely useless.
+The only real reason to learn it is to read poems and plays by a handful of people who have been dead for hundreds or thousands of years.
+Some people also say they learn Latin to help them study law, medicine, or English etymology, which I personally don’t consider a strong reason for torturing yourself with subjunctive inflections or the passive periphrastic.
 There are also very few websites, YouTube channels, music, or modern books in Latin.

 Almost all of my interests align with the strong suits of Russian culture – literature, classical music, art, ice-skating, ballet, and physics.
 I also happen to think Russian is the most beautiful language.
 I like the Slavic languages generally, but unlike the other ones, Russian’s spoken by many people.

 It is an abundant language in terms of resources.
 There are tons of YouTube channels and Quizlet/Anki decks you can use and large social media platforms exclusively using the language.
-Its yields are very rich, too — at this point, I don’t even engage with its music and poetry to learn, just to enjoy them because they’re good.
-Also, because of the Russian-speaking diaspora created by the current war, I’ve used it the most of all my languages.
-Even if you never meet Russian speakers, it may help you understand Serbian, Ukrainian, Polish, and so on.
-(Although learning Interslavic is better for that purpose.)
+Its yields are very rich, too.
+Many people (deservingly) extol Russian literature, but their cinema and rock music are also amazing.
+Even if you never meet Russian speakers, it may help you understand Serbian, Ukrainian, Polish, and so on (though learning Interslavic is better for that purpose.)

 I have heard stories online of people recieving comments about “supporting imperialism/the war” when they say they’re learning Russian.
 In my experience, though, pretty much everyone offline is normal about it.
 If anything, though, learning Russian may help in antiwar efforts — I know Ukrainian refugees that don’t speak a speck of English and need stuff translated into Russian, and if anything, I regret not learning the language earlier to help them.
-But depending on where you live, all this might be different.
+They must be very confused and lonely.

-Just as with the other languages, I am learning this one to read, like a nerd.
-Besides, I find Greek philosophy and religion (that of Zeus, etc.) interesting to study, especially the concept of divine madness — surrending your soul to the hands of the gods and nature — experienced by people like the maenads.
+Just as with the other languages, I am learning this one to read, like a nerd; I find Greek philosophy and Hellenic paganism interesting.
 Finally, I just want another language with an alphabet my compatriots cannot put in Google Translate, so I can use it to write whatever I’d like.

 As a Vietnamese-American, I dine, shop, celebrate holidays, and generally hang out in places where people expect me to speak the language.
 It’s almost shameful when I cannot, and even more so that I can speak a bunch of Western languages better.